alexeilebedev/openacr/README.md

 the records that describe it.
 In this way we make the object programmable and editable with the same fundamental set of tools we use on the tuples themselves.

-## Self-Similarity

-Looking at the three main tools in OpenACR, `acr`, `amc` and `abt`, we see that they all seem to be circularly dependent on each other.

-* acr, abt and amc all use acr to edit the description from which their source code is derived.
-* acr, abt and amc's in-memory structures are all generated with amc.
-* acr, abt and amc are all build using abt.

-This circularity comes from the fact that these tools' outputs also affect their inputs, and you're looking at a system that underwent perhaps a few thousand cycles of evolution, with human programmers completing the loop.
+### Ordering Dependencies

-There are many instances of self-similar systems in the software world, where the rules created by a system begin to apply to the system itself.
+There are many examples of systems in the software world where the rules created by a system begin to apply to the system itself.
-Let's consider three other examples.
+Let's briefly consider some such systems.

-* The most famous one is the LISP interpreter as expressed in LISP itself.
+* The most famous one is the LISP interpreter as expressed in LISP itself, as expressed by the famous top-level expression `(loop (print (eval (read))))`.
 * Another example is the [self-compiling compiler](#https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).
 All compiled languages have one (and *no* interpreted language has one).
 * And a third example is the template meta-programming sublanguage of C++, using which you can manipulate the very types from which the underlying C++ program is written.

-Joining this list is OpenACR, which is of a different kind:
-It not only generates most of its own source code and lets you modify this source code with plain command-line tools like sed and awk, and even SQL, without introducing any new language or an interpreter; but it serves as a sort of planter from which you can grow other applications that share these same properties.
+Joining this list is OpenACR, which is of a different kind: it not only generates most of its own source code and lets you modify this source code with plain command-line tools like sed and awk, and even SQL, without introducing any new language or an interpreter; but it serves as a sort of planter from which you can grow other applications that share these same properties.

-Why is this important?
 Let's go back to our three examples and consider one cycle of application of them.

 * When a LISP interpreter written in LISP interprets more LISP, it is